 In addition to our course and program offerings, our faculty are involved in cutting edge research activities.
-Funding for these efforts is provided by diverse sources, including some of the most competitive programs of the National Science Foundation, NASA, the National Geospatial-Intelligence Agency, and the US Geological Survey to name but a few.
+Funding for these efforts is provided by diverse sources, including some of the most competitive programs of the NSF, DARPA, NASA, NGA, USGS and others.

 Faculty are also engaged in several prominent interdisciplinary academic and research centers affiliated with the Department of Geography and Geoinformation Science.